FelStroz/InstagramBot/README.md

        Note that this command has some unused information like the port that is going to 3000, but still works.

-       If you have exited the container, make sure you continue the following instructions, if not proceed to the [next section](#variables-variáveis).
+       If you have exited the container, make sure you continue the following instructions, if not procceed to the [next section](#variables-variáveis).
      - You can see the container that contains the image that was built with the command
        ```bash
         $ sudo docker ps -a